[Translate to English:]

 • Class participation (20%)

-The exam is based on the contents of the blocked sessions, as well as the read!t reading lists for your particular course.
+The individual assignment is based on the contents of the blocked sessions, as well as the reading list published in the syllabus for your particular course.

 Class attendance

 Because of the interactive nature of the Cross-Cultural Competence courses you need to attend all modules.
-In exceptional cases, absence of a maximum of 20% of live sessions will be tolerated and has to be compensated for with an academic paper or equivalent task.
-In such a case, please notify the lecturer in advance.
+In exceptional cases, absence of a maximum of 20% of in-class sessions will be tolerated and has to be compensated for with an academic paper or equivalent task.
+Please notify the lecturer of any absence in advance.

 Class participation and group assignment

-In addition to the written exam, your grade will also include class participation and a group assignment, consisting of a group presentation and paper on a culture-specific topic.
+In addition to the individual assignment, your grade will also include class participation and a group assignment, consisting of a group presentation and paper on a culture-specific topic.
 Further information will be provided by the course instructor during the course.

 Course schedule